William Kissam Vanderbilt: Personal life

 Alva later coerced Consuelo into marrying Charles Spencer-Churchill, 9th Duke of Marlborough on November 6, 1895.
 Alva divorced Vanderbilt in March 1895, at a time when divorce was rare among the elite, and received a large financial settlement reported to be in excess of $10 million (equal to about $ million today).
 The grounds for divorce were allegations of Vanderbilt's adultery.
-Indeed, one account of cheating on his wife was with none other than the Duchess of Manchester, Consuelo Yznaga, also known as his wife’s best friend.
+Indeed, one account of cheating on his wife was with none other than the Duchess of Manchester, Consuelo Yznaga, also known as his wife's best friend.
 Alva remarried to one of their old family friends, Oliver Hazard Perry Belmont, on January 11, 1896.

-In 1903, Vanderbilt married Anne Harriman (1861–1940), daughter of banker Oliver Harriman.
-She was a widow to sportsman Samuel Stevens Sands and to Lewis Morris Rutherfurd, Jr., son of the astronomer Lewis Morris Rutherfurd.
-Her second husband had died in Switzerland in 1901.
-She had two sons by her first marriage and two daughters by her second marriage.
-She had no children by Vanderbilt.
+In 1903, Vanderbilt married Anne Harriman, daughter of banker Oliver Harriman.
+They had no children together.
+She was a widow to sportsman Samuel Stevens Sands Jr. and to Lewis Morris Rutherfurd Jr.

 Residences

 Like other prominent Vanderbilts, he built magnificent houses.
 His residences included Idle Hour (1900) on Long Island and Marble House (1892), designed by Richard Morris Hunt, in Newport, Rhode Island.
 Hunt also designed Vanderbilt's 660 Fifth Avenue mansion (1883).

-In 1907, Vanderbilt and his second wife built Château Vanderbilt, a Louis XIII style manor house along with three thoroughbred race tracks in Carrières-sous-Poissy, an hour outside Paris and on the route to Deauville, famous for its horse racing.
+In 1907, Vanderbilt and his second wife built Château Vanderbilt, a Louis XIII-style manor house along with three thoroughbred race tracks in Carrières-sous-Poissy, an hour outside Paris and on the route to Deauville, famous for its horse racing.

 Vanderbilt was a co-owner of the yacht Defender, which won the 1895 America's Cup and briefly owned the large steam yacht Consuelo.
 Vanderbilt was a founder and president of the New Theatre.

-Vanderbilt made significant charitable contributions to Vanderbilt University, a private university in Nashville, Tennessee named for his grandfather.
+Vanderbilt made significant charitable contributions to Vanderbilt University, a private university in Nashville, Tennessee, named for his grandfather.

 Death and legacy

-Vanderbilt died in Paris, France, on July 22, 1920.
+Vanderbilt died in Paris on July 22, 1920.
 His remains were brought home and interred in the Vanderbilt family mausoleum in New Dorp, Staten Island, New York.

 Vanderbilt's portrait, painted by F. W. Wright from an original painting by Richard Hall between 1911 and 1921, was donated to Vanderbilt University in 1921; it is hung in Kirkland Hall.

-Founding member of the Jekyll Island Club aka The Millionaires Club on Jekyll Island, Georgia.
+Vanderbilt was a founding member of the Jekyll Island Club also known as the Millionaires Club, on Jekyll Island, Georgia.

+Estate

+Follow his death, Vanderbilt's gross estate was valued at $54,530,966.59; after deductions for debts, administrative costs, attorney’s fees, the net value of the estate was appraised at $50,222,842.23, from which $1,934,571.73 in New York State estate tax and $11,459,290.16 in federal estate tax was payable.

+Prior to his death, Vanderbilt had made financial provisions for several members of his family, including: